zz0-0/dial_minimap/README.md

 # Dial_minimap

-This is a minimap package written in Dart.
+This is a minimap package written in Flutter/Dart.

 ## Tech Stack